 Caltrans Grant Application Guide: California SB 1 - Adaptation Planning grants

 California Senate Bill 1, the Road Repair and Accountability Act of 2017, was signed into law on April 28, 2017, to invest $54 billion over the next 10 years to repair roads, freeways and bridges in communities across California.
 These funds will be split equally between state and local investments and administered by the California Department of Transportation (Caltrans).
 The new SB 1 planning grant funds include $20 million over three years for Adaptation Planning Grants to local and regional agencies for climate change adaptation planning. $7 million dollars are available for the FY 2017-18 grant cycle, $7 million dollars will be available in 2018-19, and $6 million dollars will be available in 2019-20.
-The current round of grant applications is due October 20, 2017 by 5pm PT.
+The current round of grant applications was due as of October 20, 2017.